belastingdienst/opr-paas/docs/administrators-guide/validations.md

           requestor: "^[a-z0-9-]*$"
           # (v3.6) Allow quotas (by default all is allowed, by setting a regular expressions you can limit
           # allowed quotas).
 Below example disallows limits.cpu (a.o.) and only allows the 4 types as stated.
-          # This option has effect on a Paas, but also all quota's in PaasConfig.spec.capabilities[*].quotas.
+          # This option has effect on:
+          # - Quotas in a Paas resource
+          # - Quotas in PaasConfig.spec.capabilities[*].quotas
+          # - Quotas in PaasConfig.spec.maxAllowedSubmittedQuota.maxQuota
           allowedQuotas: "^(limits.memory|requests.cpu|requests.memory|requests.storage)$"
         paasConfig:
           # (v1.12) Validate name of capability in config